Exortions/skyblock-2.0/README.md

 This is a Hypixel Skyblock recreation of Skyblock before the Dungeons update.
 After we complete this, we will start adding features after Dungeons.

 # Features
-Here are a list of some of the features that we currently have added:
+Here are a list of some features that we currently have added:
+- Auction House
 - Slayer
 - Fairy Souls
 - Private Islands